 I’ve written before about the OODA loop, which describes the decision cycle of observe, orient, decide and act.
 The ability to move quickly and effectively through the OODA loop is a survival skill.
 Denial is a cheat.
 It masquerades as a survival strategy, but in fact it disables the loop.
 It keeps us from adapting.
 It keeps us dangerously rigid rather than elegantly resilient.

 Some people have a childlike belief that if something hasn’t happened, it won’t, as in this river has never flooded, or this town has never burned, or we’ve never seen a category 6 hurricane.
 Our belief that bad things can’t happen at all, or won’t happen again, pins us in front of the oncoming tsunami or the erupting volcano.
 It allows us to rebuild our homes in places where flood, fire and lava have already struck.
 We ignore, minimize or deny what’s happening to the planet and to ourselves.
 We don’t take action to save ourselves.
-We don’t observe and orient ourselves to the changes happening.
+We don’t observe and orient ourselves to change.

 Some things are just too bad to be true.
 I get it, believe me.
 I’m often afraid, and I frequently walk through denial, but I’m damned if I’ll build a house there.
 The older I get, the more determined I am to embrace the truth.
 I don’t care how much pain it gives me or how much fear I feel.
 I want to know, to understand, to see things clearly, and then make the best choices I can.
 It’s the only way to stay in my power.
 I refuse to cower before life as it is, in all its mystery, pain and terrible beauty.